Back Previous Pages

 10. Sugarworld Waterpark, Cairns

-And in a tropical climate, waterpark action, that’s fun for the whole family, really is a no-brainer.
+With a tropical climate, waterpark action, that’s fun for the whole family, really is a no-brainer.
 Set on 17 hectares of land, among tropical gardens and fruit orchards, with peacocks elegantly roaming freely, Sugarworld has been entertaining generations of kids for nearly 30 years.
 There are also plenty of shaded areas that you can watch the kids from if you’ve had your fill of waterslide action.
 The kiosk serves up burgers, hot chips, salad sandwiches, and cold drinks and ice creams.
 But if you’d prefer to bring your own, there are also BBQ facilities and picnic areas.
-Located on the south side of Cairns - a hire car is needed.
+Located on the south side of Cairns - a hire car is needed (Ensure to check opening hours as it can be seasonal).

-Read more about Family Friendly travel tips on the Great Barrier Reef.
+Read more about Family Friendly travel tips on Cairns and the Great Barrier Reef.

 admin